paulmesa/RecipeList/README.md

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 The weakest part of the project is probably the ui design or error logging.
 I do believe the underlying logic is built in a way that would easily be extended to support more specific and interesting designs though.
+The launch animation could also be improved upon.
 Errors are currently communicated via print statements which are not ideal for a production application and should be replaced with a logger so more interesting analysis can be done off client when errors arise.

 The caching is also somewhat rudimentary and could be more sophisticated.
 A current possibility is that files will be left over until they are cleaned up by the system since they are in the caches directory.
 A better approach would be to clear files out on a regular cadence.